-This is a form of vineyard design (also called mixed set) that was widespread and common in Europe until the 17th century.
-For practical reasons and to minimise risks, the grape varieties were planted together in a vineyard as a "mixed set" in order to ensure reliability and consistent quality.
-Therefore, varieties with different ripening times (early to late) and also different acidity levels were mixed.
-As a rule, up to seven varieties etc. were planted, although these naturally varied according to the wine-growing region.
-Typical varieties were Chasselas, Elbling, Fütterer, Hanns, Heunisch (Gouais Blanc), Müller-Thurgau, Muskateller, Neuburger, Grüner Hainer, Orléans, Österreichisch-Weiß, Weißburgunder (Pinot Blanc), Spätburgunder (Pinot Noir), Riesling, Silvaner, Traminer, Grüner Veltliner and Zierfandler.
-The result was often a light red wine, since red wine varieties were also included.
+A common and widespread form of vineyard design in Europe until the 17th century (also called mixed vineyard).
+For practical reasons and to minimise risk, the grape varieties were planted together in a vineyard in a "mixed" way in order to guarantee a certain level of reliability and consistent quality.
+Therefore, varieties with different ripening times (early to late) and also different degrees of acidity were mixed.
+As a rule, up to seven varieties and more were planted, although these naturally varied depending on the wine-growing region.
+Typical varieties were Chasselas, Elbling, Fütterer, Hanns, Heunisch (Gouais Blanc), Müller-Thurgau, Muscat, Neuburger, Grüner Hainer, Orléans, Österreichisch-Weiß, Weißburgunder (Pinot Blanc), Spätburgunder (Pinot Noir), Riesling, Silvaner, Traminer, Grüner Veltliner and Zierfandler.
+The result was often a light red wine, as red wine varieties were also included.